 It’s also a building that lacks the personality of even a basic 8-bit RPG, portraying everything from office space to rooms packed with hi-tech equipment as nigh-identical empty boxes.
 How can you tell which room’s which?
 You can’t.
 You just have to memorise them through some tedious trial and error.
 What’s especially odd is that the developer, Ma-Ba, went to the trouble of making a quietly impressive visual effect when you’re on the upper floor, giving you a peek through the gaps to the level below, but didn’t even bother to – just to pull one basic “They really could’ve managed this” possibility out of thin air – make the floor tiles of permanently inaccessible rooms a different colour.

 Worse still are the random battles that plague your walks.
-They’re almost comically frequent even when you’re disguised in the enemies uniform, and always pointless.
+They’re almost comically frequent even when you’re wearing a matching enemy uniform, and always pointless.
 There are no levels to gain, no strategy at all to them (hit them, then hit them again – or maybe run away), and the instant any single character loses all of their HP the game ends and you have to restart from your last save point.
 It’s possible to replenish your health with one of Hiromi’s tomatoes, although as you can only carry one at a time and the vegetable patch is a fair way away from anywhere you really need to be, getting over there to pick another feels like a punishment in itself.
 Oh!
 There is one labor-on-labor battle right at the very end of the story, although the entire event can best be summed up as “Oh so I guess that’s over then” as it lacks any spectacle, satisfaction, or skill.

 All of this could have been forgiven if the adventuring itself was up to scratch, but instead we’re subjected to an ineffectual tangle of unforced errors.